codingconcepts/datagen/README.md

 `-- REPEAT N`

 Repeat the block that directly follows the comment N times.
+If this comment isn't provided, a block will be executed once.

 `-- NAME`

 Assigns a given name to the block that directly follows the comment, allowing specific IDs from blocks to be used and not muddled with others.
+If this comment isn't provided, no distinction will be made between same-name columns from different tables, so issues will likely arise.
+Only omit this for single-blocked configurations.

 `-- EOF`

 Causing block parsing to stop, essentially simulating the natural end-of-file.
+If this comment isn't provided, the parse will parse all blocks in the script.

 #### Custom functions